psy0rz/zfs_autobackup/README.md

  * More effient destroying/skipping snaphots on the fly. (no more space issues if your backup is way behind)
  * Progress indicator (--progress)
  * Better property management (--set-properties and --filter-properties)
+ * Better resume handling, automaticly abort invalid resumes.
- * More robust error handling
+ * More robust error handling.
  * Prepared for future enhanchements.